Yang-Xijie/XCLog/README.md

 # XCLog

-`XCLog` is a Swift extension that helps you print something in console when debugging your projects.
+`XCLog` is a Swift tool that helps you print something in console when debugging your projects.

 ## Installation